-Within each pattern there is 1 bar of events.
+Each pattern represents 1 bar of events (4 quarter notes with 24 time-steps per quarter note).
 There are 4 pages of event types.
 The active page is shown by the highlighted enable/disable icon in the lower right corner.